 Therefore, without this Sales Pipeline, your sales are actually susceptible to the same placebo effect and untraceable returns that many attribute to using online marketing agencies.

-Why do you need a digital agency to cultivate your sales pipeline & produce an effective marketing strategy?
+How can you cultivate your sales pipeline & produce an effective marketing strategy?

-We will prove why Sydney Digital Marketing (SDM) are at the forefront of generating measurable, transparent results – from our expertise within each step.
+This blog series will reveal insights on generating measurable, transparent results – cultivated from our expertise within each step.

-To do this, each week’s topic will address the sections of the Sales Pipeline in descending order, from Awareness to Loyalty.
+To do this, each week’s topic will address the 4 sections of the Sales Pipeline respectively, from Awareness to Loyalty.
 Each section of the Sales Pipeline will show you exactly how to use the marketing tools (such as Facebook and Email) purposed for that stage of the pipeline – to create an extensive guide to digital marketing.

-The overarching theme will prove that, by using the right tools provided by the right digital agency, you will be able to maximise a measurable cause and effect derived directly from each section.
+The overarching theme will prove that, by using the right tools, you will be able to maximise a measurable cause and effect derived directly from each section.
 These sections do not produce sales on their own, instead each form parts, that when combined, shape the sales process the user experiences throughout their purchase.

 The Sales Funnel and it’s supplementing tools appear below.

-Each campaign must hit the right customer at the right time, to maximise your returns and achieve your target level of brand awareness.
-We will use the social platforms outlined above to tell your brand’s story and express your product value immediately.
-Not doing so in an engaging, emotive way will ruin your image while wasting both you and your customer’s time and money.
-Our creative team will hook your audience from your campaign’s outset with eye-catching visuals and concise copy.
+First impressions form the basis of the relationship you will have with your customer.
+While these interactions are not always controllable – your marketing campaigns can leverage the perception of a new audience.
+In this guide we will use the social platforms outlined above to tell your brand’s story and express your product value immediately.
+Not doing so in an engaging, emotive way will neglect your image – while wasting both your capital, and your customer’s time.

-This is the first week’s topic and the first section of the Sales Pipeline – Disruption & Awareness.
+This is the first week’s topic and the first section of the Sales Pipeline – Awareness.

 Intent & Demand

-At SDM we are able to take advantage of user’s intent to purchase, by being visible when they require solutions.
-And being present to answer their questions.
+The key to taking advantage of a user’s intent to purchase, is by being visible when they require solutions or answers.
 This intent is spurred by the users’ own desire to buy, research, or investigate topics, products or services online.
-Therefore, your website should be visible on Google & Bing when the customer types words or phrases into the search bar that pertain to your brand.
+Therefore, your website should be visible on Google when the customer types words or phrases into the search bar that pertain to your brand.
 These words entered are keywords, and ranking for them – i.e positioning your brand at the top of the results – will make up the bulk of your search engine goals.

 Where do customers look when they want their problems solved or their questions answered?
 Search engines.
-Specifically, Google and Bing.
+Specifically, Google.

 These tools will feed into the topic that will address the second section of the Sales Pipeline – Intent & Demand.

 Once your potential customers visit your site, they will most likely not convert on their first visit.
-This is because the modern online customer wishes to make informed decisions by researching multiple sites within the same industry.
+This is because the modern online customer makes informed decisions by researching multiple sites within the same industry.
 ‘Tagging’ users who have visited your site previously, will let you target this market specifically.
-This will allow you to take advantage of previous interest in your product.
+This will allow you to take advantage of previous audience interest in your product.

-Using Google’s Display Network and Facebook re-marketing tools to keep your brand relevant and visible online will increase customer association between your brand and industry products.
+Using Google’s Display Network and Facebook re-marketing can keep your brand relevant and visible online.
+In turn, this will increase customer association between your brand and industry products.

-Users who have also signed up for your newsletters or recurring information need to be carefully promoted to through email or notifications.
-These offer value in exchange for user’s personal details – I.e. first name and email address.
+In conjunction with this, users who have signed up for your newsletters or emails, have done so to receive regular increments of value.
+This value must be provided in exchange for user’s personal details – I.e. first name and email address.
 Offering exclusive content is also a great way to build loyalty in the final, recurring stage of the sales funnel.

 It is a crucial stage to remind the customer of their intent and to build trust through recognition, up until the time of purchase, and after – this is nurturing & building interest with your customer.

 The final, and recurring stage of the Sales Pipeline is vital to retaining customers that have already bought your products or used your services.
 We understand that instilling loyalty into these ‘returning’ customers requires a separate stream of marketing material and content.
-To ‘re-engage’ the customer’s intent, this exchange-based content must be aimed at providing value.
-This value is based on information gathered about their previous purchases – through loyalty schemes or club memberships.
+To engage customer intent, your exchange-based content must provide on-brand exclusivity.
+Content is therefore based on information gathered about their previous purchases – through loyalty schemes or club memberships.

-Our marketing extends further this, as we seek to deliver relevant content through emails and notifications.
-This information may be price related or used to educate the viewer.
-However, it must offer something highly relevant to increase audience participation.
+Your marketing must extend further than this, as you seek to deliver relevant content through emails and notifications.
+Content provided is mostly used to inform the audience using educational content, or price related opportunities.
+However, it must offer something highly relevant and useful to increase audience participation.
 This will lead customer intent to buy.

 This automated content is based on analysing customer interests and actions.
 We then track this content to offer continuous value and a positive user experience.